Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Okay, so you told Tom you wanted to confirm if they're real.

-So let's play this out as if this were real, like a real right.
+So let's play this out as if this were real, like a real, right?

-So you believe in the dream, you must believe that they're dead, right?
+You must believe that they're dead, right?

 Yes.

-Because otherwise you wouldn't be wasting time or or like you would just dive in and try and pull them out, right?
+Because otherwise you wouldn't be wasting time or like you would just dive in and try and pull them out, right?

 Right.